zadsa/sgp4_sat_tracker/README.md

 Output Mode include Screen,Serial,or both of them.

 ## WEB Version(not complete)
+As a example, Visit http://bg6wri.tk:8080/track
 ```
+$ sudo pip install Flask
 $ python server.py
 ```

-##Hardware
+On PC, Then visit http://127.0.0.1/track to use the web Tracker.
+On Raspberry Pi, Then visit http://raspberry/track to use the web Tracker.

+## Hardware
 Use SGP4 model,HMC5883L and MMA8452Q on Raspberry Pi
 And YD-3040 PTZ
 ![avatar](/image/RPi.jpg)
 ![avatar](/image/YD-3040.jpg)